mandaris/Pelican-Test-Content/theme-tour.md

 > Remember, you have within you the strength, the patience, and the passion to reach for the stars to change the world.
 > - Harriet Tubman

+Sometimes you might have nested block quotes.

+> > You miss 100% of the shots you don't take.
+> > - Wayne Gretzky
+>
+> Michael Scott

 # Tables
 This is my tables section.
 These were taken from https://markdown-it.github.io/